DigitalPublishingToolkit/tod58/md/02chapter1.md

 more straight forward than it looks now, but it was interlinking locations where people work and live using this wireless stuff.
 We did it already across the street, so that sort of scale where we had a grasp.’
-(James Stevens, interview

-with the author, 2003).
+(James Stevens, interview with the author, 2003).

 ![](media/image6.jpeg){width="6.153472222222222in"
 height="4.102083333333334in"}Fig. 6.
 Consume workshop at the studio of AmbientTV.NET, London, circa 2003.
+Photo: Chris Helgren.

 I received an invitation to this workshop and remember that I was electrified (although it turned out that I could not participate in that